 Before deciding to write for what technically constitutes “a living”, he was an Adelaide-based indie rock star, which worked out about as well as you’d expect from that description.

-He has three nephews, three nieces, a step-cat that is far more fond of his impossibly charming wife, a record collection that has reduced grown men to tears and an increasingly-annoying fixation with the mechanisms by which solar systems are formed, about which he has to remember to shut up since nobody cares.
+He has a magnificent son, four nephews, three nieces, a step-cat that is far more fond of his impossibly charming wife, a record collection that has reduced grown men to tears and an increasingly-annoying fixation with the mechanisms by which solar systems are formed, about which he has to remember to shut up since nobody cares.

 His favourite comedian is Maria Bamford, he will argue at length that A History of the World in 10 1/2 Chapters is actually Julian Barnes’ masterwork, and he thinks that Jaws 2 is an enormously underrated film.